fomightez/patmatch-binder/README.md

 Software
 --------

+The PatMatch software will be installed already in each active session launched from this repo.
 The PatMatch software is available directly from the authors at <a href="ftp://ftp.arabidopsis.org/home/tair/Software/Patmatch/">ftp://ftp.arabidopsis.org/home/tair/Software/Patmatch/</a>.

 The PatMatch software is described in [this scientific article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1160129/).